jbottum/t5pat/langchain_markdown20.md

 After running the command, pip should be installed or upgraded to the latest version.

-To verify the installation, you can run pip --version or pip3 --version to check if pip is installed correctly and display its version.
+To verify the installation, you can run pip3 --version to check if pip is installed correctly and display its version.

 That's it!
 You should now have pip installed on your system.